 concerning uses of columns 1 through 6.

-for Debug or D
+D for Debug or D for double precision,

 etc.) may pass such statements through the Flecs